-The Faversham Off-Road Car Club (The FORCC) is a radio controlled model car racing club specialising in 1/10th scale electric off-road buggies.
+The Faversham Off-Road Car Club (FORCC) is a radio controlled model car racing club specialising in 1/10th scale electric off-road buggies.
 We host race meetings on Wednesday evenings in Boughton Village Hall.
 You’ll find us there every week of the year (excluding 2 weeks over Christmas).
-We also host a few outdoor meetings each year and in 2008 we started hosting an Indoor Winter Series running on Sunday’s.

 As stated above, we are an electric 1/10th scale buggy club.
 This means that unfortunately we are unable to cater for other classes such as touring cars or anything fuel powered rather than electric powered.

-The club was founded in 1984 and we have been racing once a week since then.
-During that time we have almost exclusivly been running on the polished wooden floor of the hall.
+The club was founded in 1984 and we have been racing once a week since then, initially on the polished wooden floor of the hall.
 In 2014 we started covering the floor and we now race on Astroturf.